TeXitoi/osmpbfreader-rs/README.md

 TODO list:
  - document until `#![deny(missing_docs)]` can be added;
- - read header to check that we support all needed features.
+ - read pbf header to check that we support all needed features;
+ - do something better than `borrowed_iter`.